 She also is a past recipient of the Vitale Foundation John Saunders spirit award and the WISE woman of the year.

 She has covered just about every sporting event in existence, including the Super Bowl, NBA Finals, college football and basketball.
+In addition to reporting on various topics for SportsCenter, she also is the ESPN NFL National reporter for the Los Angeles Chargers.

 A former writer-reporter at Sports Illustrated, Smith has written extensively for ESPN.com and various ESPN in-house entities.
 She also has written three books – “Just Give Me The Damn Ball,” with former New York Jets and current ESPN analyst Keyshawn Johnson, “You Play to Win The Game,” with former head coach and current ESPN analyst Herm Edwards and “Games Girls Play: Lessons to Guiding and Understanding Young Female Athletes.”